agrc/metadata-asset-tracking-tool/metadata/recreation/parks_local.md

 ## Brief Summary

+Polygon dataset of local community parks.

 ## Summary

-Local neighborhood open spaces such as community parks, soccer fields and equestrian areas.
-This dataset does not include state or national parks.
+This dataset contains local neighborhood open spaces such as community parks, soccer fields and equestrian areas.
+This dataset does not include state or national parks, privately owned parks, or stadiums.

 ## Description

 ### What is the dataset?

 This dataset contains outdoor community spaces such as parks and soccer fields represented as polygons.
-Privately owned parks, sports fields, and stadiums are not included in this dataset.

 ### What is the purpose of the dataset?